mongodb/specifications/source/command-monitoring/command-monitoring.rst

 For server versions that do not support write commands, the driver MUST treat an acknowledged write as a single command event, where the GLE command is ignored as a started event and the response to the GLE is treated as the reply in the ``CommandSucceededEvent``.
 Unacknowledged writes must provide a ``CommandSucceededEvent`` with a ``{ ok: 1 }`` reply.

-Write concerns MUST always be present in the started command if not the default, and in cases where the write concern is the default it is not required.
+A non-default write concern MUST be included in the published command.
+The default write concern is not required to be included.

 Succeeded or Failed
 -------------------